 Undergraduate/Graduate Assistant: Judy Vanhooser

-The Philosophy program at Queen’s seeks to provide students with critical thinking skills, enabling them to uncover hidden assumptions, identify core premises, and evaluate arguments.
-As well, students will gain an understanding of the important ideas and thinkers in the discipline.
-Courses range from historical to contemporary, from broad topical investigations to problem-based inquiries.
+The Philosophy program at Queen’s provides students with critical thinking and reading skills, enabling them to uncover hidden assumptions, identify core premises, evaluate arguments and communicate ideas effectively.
+Courses, such as Philosophy of Education, Philosophy of Medicine, Epistemology and Metaphysics, and Moral Philosophy offer a variety of perspectives on important philosophical issues as they range from historical to contemporary, and from broad topical investigations to problem-based inquiries.

 Major in Philosophy